ahilbers/importance_subsampling/README.md

 ### Modelling & data files

-- `model_files/`: contains all model files for employed PSM in open source model generator `Calliope` (see acknowledgements), version 0.6.4
+- `model_files/`: model files for employed PSM in open source model generator `Calliope` (see acknowledgements), version 0.6.4
-- `data/`: contains data (demand and weather time series) files
+- `data/`: demand and weather time series data
-  - `demand_wind.csv`: demand and wind timeseries used in paper
+  - `demand_wind.csv`: demand and wind time series used in paper
-  - `demand_wind_national_grid.csv`: demand and wind timeseries used in supplementary material
+  - `demand_wind_national_grid.csv`: demand and wind time series used in supplementary material

 ### Code

-Code for executing the _importance subsampling_ methodology on the PSM used in the paper.
-Designed to run with `Python 3.6` with `numpy` and `pandas` and `Calliope 0.6.4`.
-Runs as follows from a unix command line.
-Note that you need have installed `Calliope` via Anaconda (see [this link](https://calliope.readthedocs.io/en/stable/user/installation.html) for download instruction).
-The default solver is `cbc` but this can be changed in `model_files/model.yaml`.
+`main.py` contains a simple implementation of _importance subsampling_ on the power system model introduced in the paper.
+This model is created and solved in the open-source energy system modelling framework `Calliope` (see acknowledgements).
+See [requirements & installation](##Requirements & Installation) for setup details.
+The following assumes that `Calliope` is installed in a virtual environment called `calliope`.

+It can be run from a unix command line as follows:

-    $ conda activate calliope       # start Calliope environment (calliope) $ python3 main.py    # run code
+    $ conda activate calliope       # activate virtual environment (calliope) $ python3 main.py    # run code

 A directory `results` is created with all relevant PSM outputs.